allegro/allegro.tech/_posts/2016-01-03-microservices-and-macro-mistakes.md

 Let’s remember that it is the business context that rules here — we should remember about it when setting architectural frames and dividing it into microservices.
-Naturally, sometimes such division impose further granularity, but each time the decision should be well justified due to costs that follow.
+Naturally, sometimes such division imposes further granularity, but each time the decision should be well justified due to costs that follow.

 ###Nanoservices